-No cybersecurity policy has been adopted Two factor authentication has only been confirmed for the council mobile phone used by the clerk A cybersecurity policy should be adopted and implemented by the council The council should ensure two factor authentication is applied to all council mobile devices 201 9/20 year end internal audit 1 Reserves The balance sheet and accounts initially submitted for internal audit showed the following reserves position: The budget setting process must be improved with full account taken of all available reserves for resourcing capital expenditure and reported against regularly.
-Implemented General Funds -£116,220 Earmarked Reserves +£81,000 Capital Receipts Reserve +£868,888 The scrutiny by council of year end accounts should be more rigorous to enable identification of issues with reserve levels at a much earlier stage.
-Therefore, the council was reporting negative general reserves, implying there was a serious issue with regard to the current and ongoing financial position of the council.
+- Two factor authentication has only been confirmed for the council mobile phone used by the clerk The council should ensure two factor authentication is applied to all council mobile devices 2019 0/20 year end internal audit 1 Reserves The balance sheet and accounts initially submitted for internal audit showed the following reserves position: General Funds -£116,220 Earmarked Reserves +£81,000 Capital Receipts Reserve +£868,888 Therefore, the council was reporting negative general reserves, implying there was a serious issue with regard to the current and ongoing financial position of the council.
 Further investigation identified that the situation has arisen because over a number of years the council had been financing capital expenditure from current revenue or revenue reserves, whilst maintaining the capital receipts reserve at consistent levels.
-The capital receipts
+The capital receipts reserves can be applied for capital expenditure.
+The budget setting process must be improved with full account taken of all available reserves for resourcing capital expenditure and reported against regularly.
+The scrutiny by council of year end accounts should be more rigorous to enable identification of issues with reserve levels at a much earlier stage.
+Implemented